 Velveeta Truck Stop Potato CasseroleI have no idea how Velveeta Truck Stop Potatoes got it's name.
 Do they sell something like this at truck stops?
 I don't travel the highways enough to know!

 The basic recipe for this dish is all over the internet, so I have no idea where it originated.
-Mine is a little bit different from the traditional recipe which uses red potatoes, a combination of cheddar and monterey jack cheeses, plain diced tomatoes and garnishes with extra tomatoes, avocados, green onion and extra sour cream.
+Mine is a little bit different from the traditional recipe which uses red potatoes (though you may substitute those here too of course), a combination of cheddar and monterey jack cheeses, plain diced tomatoes and garnishes with extra tomatoes, avocados, green onion and extra sour cream.
 The garnishes are really pretty, but it's all stuff The Cajun won't eat so I skip it.
 I prefer regular baking potatoes, Velveeta cheese, Rotel tomatoes and no garnishes, but you could certainly reverse substitute, or make it your way!
 It's a different, but delicious potato casserole.

 This recipe is family sized for a 9 x 9 inch dish, but doubles great for potlucks.